tokenized/tokenized-sdk-example-react/README.md

 Use this in your account recovery dialog to provide autocomplete assistance to the user when they’re entering their 24-word seed phrase.

-Note that this function has to search the complete list of seed words, so you should ensure it’s only called when really needed – don’t call it unconditionally in the render function for every seed word.
+Note that this function has to search the complete list of about two thousand seed words, so you should ensure it’s only called when really needed – don’t call it unconditionally in the render function for every seed word.

 **Kind**: instance method of [<code>account</code>](#module_@tokenized/sdk-js-private.TokenizedApi+account)
-**Returns**: <code>Array.&lt;string&gt;</code> - An array of seed phrase words that roughly match what the user typed, ordered by best match.
+**Returns**: <code>Array.&lt;string&gt;</code> - An array of seed phrase words that roughly match what the user typed, ordered by best match first.

 | Param      | Type                | Description                                     |
 | ---------- | ------------------- | ----------------------------------------------- |